-When I was a young boy and had done something wrong my mother would remind me to make an apology.
-I would readily do so, but frequently felt as if I was defective somehow.
-That I had done something that no one else had done.
+When I was a young boy and had done something wrong, my mother would remind me to make an apology.
+I would readily do so but frequently felt as if I was defective somehow that I had done something that no one else had done.
 It wasn’t a conscious thought, but unconsciously that is how I felt.
-As I grew older and became an adult, I still made apologies, but they were somewhat more difficult to accept because I felt like I was messing up, that I needed to be perfect.
-It took me years to realize, and really believe that everyone makes mistakes.
+As I grew older and became an adult, I still made apologies, but they were somewhat more difficult to accept because I felt like I was messing up and needed to be perfect.
+It took me years to realize and believe that everyone makes mistakes.

-Here’s what I know, “We journey through this life one step at a time and not all those steps are forward ones.”
-Sometimes we have to go backward to go forward, but the important point here is that our intention is to be better, to be more helpful, more grateful, more tolerant, and more clear with our selves.
-This is a lifelong process and in many ways we never get there, but to make mistakes is OK, follow it with an apology and do something helpful to another to make up for it.
+Here’s what I know, “We journey through this life one step at a time, and not all those steps are forward ones.”
+Sometimes we have to go backward to go forward, but the critical point here is that we intend to be better, more helpful, more grateful, more tolerant, and more apparent with ourselves.
+The intention is a lifelong process, and in many ways, we never get there, but to make mistakes is OK, follow it with an apology, and do something helpful to another to make up for it.

 The next step is learning about modulating emotions; read here to learn about this vital concept, Train Your Perceptions – 2 – Dr. Rich Patterson (pattersonphd.com)